Become a local council candidate

 • you have property that is subject to control under the law relating to bankruptcy

-• you are employed by the council you're contesting.
-You can take leave from your role to nominate
+• you are employed by the council you're contesting (you can take leave from your role to nominate)

-• you are a councillor of another council, including interstate councils
+• you are a councillor of another council, including interstate councils (for general elections, councillors can nominate if they will be out of office on election day)

 • you are member of any Australian state or federal parliament

-• you are employed by a federal or state member of parliament as a ministerial officer, a parliamentary adviser or an electorate officer.
+• you are employed by a federal or state member of parliament as a ministerial officer, a parliamentary adviser, or an electorate officer.
 You can take leave from your role to nominate

 • you are otherwise incapable of becoming or continuing to be a councillor.